Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for St. Albans students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 St. Albans District Curriculum Used in Our In-Home Tutoring Programs

 The St. Albans City School educates students from the city of St. Albans from kindergarten through the eighth grade.
 The kindergarten through eighth grade students of the town of St. Albans attend the St. Albans Town Educational Center.
 The Franklin Central Supervisory union manages the two schools in St. Albans and the Bellows Free Academy which offers education for ninth to twelfth grades.